eldridgea/workdown/README.md

 8. Run `python workdown.py`
 9. Done!

+## Assets ##
+Text-based assets, e.g. CSS, javascript, etc should go in the `assets/` directory.
+They will be available as their full filename under `assets`.
+For example if you make `main.css`, it will be `example.com/assets/main.css`

+## Partials ##
+Here is where you can customize the header and footer of pages in HTML.
+Currently all partials apply to all pages generated.
+Good things to do here would be if you have a static CSS file in `assets/` or would like to include a a fonts CDN, add it into the `<head>` in the `assets/header.html` so it will be usable on your pages.

 ## Notes ##
-The path will be the name of the markdown file with no extension.
+The path for content will be the name of the markdown file with no extension.
 For example if you make `contact.md`, it will be `example.com/contact`.